paradedb/paradedb/pg_bm25/README.md

 ParadeDB collects anonymous telemetry to help us understand how many people are using the project.
 You can opt-out of telemetry by setting `export TELEMETRY=false` (or unsetting the variable) in your shell or in your `~/.bashrc` file before running the extension.

-#### macOS and Windows
+#### macOS

-We don't suggest running production workloads on macOS or Windows.
-As a result, we don't provide prebuilt binaries for these platforms.
-If you are running Postgres on macOS or Windows and want to install `pg_bm25`, please follow the [development](#development) instructions, but do `cargo pgrx install --release` instead of `cargo pgrx run`.
+We don't suggest running production workloads on macOS.
+As a result, we don't provide prebuilt binaries for macOS.
+If you are running Postgres on macOS and want to install `pg_bm25`, please follow the [development](#development) instructions, but do `cargo pgrx install --release` instead of `cargo pgrx run`.
 This will build the extension from source and install it in your Postgres instance.

 You can then create the extension in your database by running: